defuse/password-hashing/README.md

     User Registers for Account (username, password):
         Ensure username does not already exist in the database. verifier = CreateHash(password)
+        If CreateHash threw an exception, stop and alert a human.
         Store (username, verifier) in the database.

 ### Validating a Password